Why we need to solve our quantum security challenges

 Quantum computers could render current encryption systems obsolete.
 Addressing this issue requires action at the national and global levels - starting now.

-I lecture the Computers in Society course for undergraduate and Masters students, and I teach on the Oxford Cyber Security for Business Leaders Programme at the Saïd Business School.
-I am currently the Council Fellow for the World Economic Forum’s Global Future Council on Cybersecurity.
+I previously lectured the Computers in Society course for undergraduate and Masters students, I supervise cybersecurity-related undergraduate and Masters projects, and I teach on the Oxford Cyber Security for Business Leaders Programme at the Saïd Business School.
+I am a member of the World Economic Forum (WEF) Expert Network, and was previously the Council Fellow for the WEF's Global Future Council on Cybersecurity.